Traveling with Children

 travelers question the safety of repellents in children.
 Reports of toxicity from

-DEET, the repellent in use since the 1950s have been rare and were linked to inappropriate
+DEET, the repellent in use since the 1950s have been rare and were linked to improper

 application.
 The American Academy of Pediatrics and the CDC approve and support the

-The CDC recommends the following to help protect your children against mosquito bites:
+The CDC advises these tips to help protect your children against mosquito bites:

 Use clothing that covers your child's arms and legs